kpurdon/waybacklapse/README.md

 waybacklapse
 ==========

-A quick python project which can be run from the command line and will generate a time-lapse of a given website using the WayBack Machine.
+A tool for creating a timelapse from the Wayback Machine.

 # Installation

-This tool currently has dependencies on external projects and is only tested on a mac.
+This tool currently has dependencies on external projects and is only tested on MacOS X.

 ## Install Dependencies